Home > Green Initiatives

-Guest room thermostats are equipped with sensors which turn the heating, ventilating and air conditioning systems off when the rooms
+- Guest room thermostats are equipped with sensors which turn the heating, ventilating and air conditioning off when rooms are vacant

 - Service areas have motion sensors that turn off lighting when the vicinity is not occupied

-- Eighty-two percent of the building's lighting is compact fluorescent or LED, saving electricity and cutting greenhouse gas emissions
+- Ninety-two percent of the building's lighting is compact fluorescent or LED, saving electricity and cutting greenhouse gas emissions

 - Ventilation fans have Variable Frequency Drives installed